 Scotty Arnold is a musical theater writer and founding member of the Musical Theatre Factory.
 MTF has developed his shows That Time We Found A Sasquatch in the Woods (book by Nichole Jackson, lyrics by Brandon Michael Lowden; also developed at the Merry-Go-Round Playhouse), Trivøya Gold (co-book and lyrics by Alana Jacoby; also developed at The PiT and NYU Steinhardt), and Extended Stay (book and co-lyrics by Jenny Stafford; also developed at Cap21).
-His musical When We’re Gone (words by Alana Jacoby) is receiving its world premiere production at the Lyric Theatre of Oklahoma in 2018 after being developed at NAMT, Joe’s Pub, Yale Institute for Music Theater, Emerson College, and Ars Nova under the name Mortality Play.
+His musical When We’re Gone (words by Alana Jacoby) received its world premiere production at the Lyric Theatre of Oklahoma in 2018 after being developed at NAMT, Joe’s Pub, Yale Institute for Music Theater, Emerson College, and Ars Nova under the name Mortality Play.
 His short musicals include Tereshkova (commissioned and presented by The Music Theatre Company of IL), Lost & Found (workshopped at Nautilus Music Theater Company), and The Veteran’s Wife (presented at the Colony Theater, CA).
 He has completed residencies at Space at Ryder Farm, New York Stage and Film, and CAP21.

 From 2015-2017, he served as the resident composer for the Notre Dame Shakespeare Festival, collaborating with actor-musicians to create songs and scores for Much Ado About Nothing, Twelfth Night, The Tempest, Pericles, The Winter’s Tale, and Love’s Labor’s Lost.
 He was commissioned in 2014 by the Music Theatre Company of IL to write Oscar & Richard & Joe, a play inspired by the cult status of Rodgers and Hammerstein’s musical Allegro.
 The play was presented in a sold-out concert at Ravinia in 2015.